 - He attends to your needs more than his own, usually out of guilt for not feeling fully engaged with you.

-True love relationships get deeper and stronger with time.
-If that isn't happening, you'll have to be the bad guy and break it off.
+True love relationships grow deeper and stronger with time.
+If that isn't happening, you'll have to become the "bad guy" and break it off.

 - 25 Date Night Ideas That Aren't Cheesy